KeepTheAspidistraFlying/Basics-of-Machine-Learning/README.md

 our goal is to maximize these 2 values. (generally when one goes up the other gets lower)

+to calculate the value of specifity you can use the first value of the second array of "precision_recall_fscore_support" imported from sklearn.metrics

+(specifity is the recall of negative class)

 ***************************************************************************************************************************

 so, we've talked about logistic regression in the previous section.